Skip to main content

 Photograph of Jennifer Patterson

-Patterson joins the State Library with more than 20 years of library experience.
-She most recently served as associate dean of learning resources at Edmonds Community College in Lynnwood, Washington.
-Patterson’s prior experience includes leadership roles such as head of access services for the University of Washington Bothell, customer experience manager at the Pierce County Library System in Tacoma, Washington, and public services director at The Seattle Public Library.
-Patterson has a master’s degree in Library and Information Science from the University of California Los Angeles and a master’s degree in Public Administration from the University of Colorado Denver.
+Jennifer Patterson joined the State Library with over 20 years of library experience, including leadership in roles such as head of access services for the University of Washington Bothell, customer experience manager at the Pierce County Library System in Tacoma, Washington, and public services director at the Seattle Public Library.
+Patterson obtained a master’s degree in Library and Information Science from the University of California Los Angeles and a master’s degree in Public Administration from the University of Colorado Denver.

 Photograph of MaryKay Dahlgreen